garrett361/transformers_notes/main.typ

 ==== All Together
 <all-together>
-It is then relatively straightforward to tie everything together.
+It is then relatively straightforward to tie every thing together.
 In code, we can first create a transformer block like which corresponds to the schematic function
 $